jeepinbird/second-brain/docs/project_requirements_document.md

 ### 2.3 Natural Language Processing (NLP)
 * **FR-NLP-01:** The system must provide an interface for users to input natural language queries about their journal entries.
 * **FR-NLP-02:** NLP queries must be processed using a local Large Language Model (LLM) via Ollama.
-* **FR-NLP-03 (Revised):** The system must employ a **hybrid Retrieval-Augmented Generation (RAG)** strategy.
+* **FR-NLP-03:** The system must employ a **multi-stage, adaptive Retrieval-Augmented Generation (RAG)** strategy.
 This involves:
-	- Analyzing the user's query (potentially guided by the LLM or pre-processing logic) to determine the most promising initial retrieval method(s).
-	- Utilizing one or a combination of retrieval methods based on the analysis, including: vector similarity search, full-text search (FTS), tag filtering, property filtering, and date range filtering derived from the query.
+    - Using the LLM to analyze the query to identify key elements: people, places, events, time periods, and the information type being requested
+    - Selecting the most promising initial retrieval method(s) based on query analysis (vector search for conceptual queries, metadata filtering for specific attributes, date filtering for temporal queries)
-	- Retrieving relevant journal entry content and/or metadata based on the selected method(s) to serve as context for the LLM.
+    - Retrieving relevant journal entry content and/or metadata using the selected method(s)
+    - Having the LLM evaluate the relevance and completeness of the retrieved context
+    - If necessary, initiating additional retrieval attempts with alternative methods until sufficient context is found or the system determines the information isn't available
 * **FR-NLP-04:** LLM and embedding generation must utilize local GPU resources for acceleration.
 * **FR-NLP-05:** The system must **pre-process user queries to resolve relative or ambiguous date/time references** (e.g., "last year", "yesterday", "next month") into specific dates or date ranges using standard date/time logic.
 This resolution should occur _before_ executing the primary RAG retrieval step.
-- **FR-NLP-06:** The system should **rewrite the user query** to incorporate the resolved dates/times before passing it to the RAG retrieval selection process or the LLM, enhancing clarity. (e.g., "What did I get Terri for her birthday last year?" might be internally processed with a date filter for 2024).
+* **FR-NLP-06:** The system should **rewrite the user query** to incorporate the resolved dates/times before passing it to the RAG retrieval selection process or the LLM, enhancing clarity. (e.g., "What did I get Terri for her birthday last year?" might be internally processed with a date filter for 2024).
-- **FR-NLP-07:** The RAG retrieval process must be **iterative and corrective**.
-If the initially chosen retrieval strategy (or combination) yields insufficient or low-relevance results (based on defined thresholds or LLM assessment), the system must automatically attempt alternative retrieval methods or refined query parameters to find relevant context before finalizing the LLM response.
+* **FR-NLP-07:** The system should implement a **context window management strategy** that:
+    - Prioritizes the most relevant memories (events) for inclusion in the LLM context
+    - Includes appropriate temporal context (events before/after) when beneficial for answering the query
+    - Structures the context efficiently to maximize the number of relevant memories that can fit in the LLM's context window
+* **FR-NLP-08:** For queries about recurring events or patterns, the system should be able to **aggregate information across multiple entries** to identify trends and provide comprehensive answers (e.g., "How often did I go running last month?").
+* **FR-NLP-09:** The system should provide **confidence indicators** with responses, conveying whether the answer is based on explicit mentions in the journal or inferred from available information.

 ### 2.4 Web Interface (UI)
 * **FR-UI-01:** The web interface must present a three-panel layout: File Navigation (Left), Editor/Viewer (Center), Metadata/Properties (Right).